Second-order BSDEs with jumps: Formulation and uniqueness: Appendix

-\begin{Remark} If we refine the subdivisions, we can always take a common sequence of stopping times $(\tau_n)_{n\geq0}$ and common sets $(E_i^n)_{i \geq1,n\geq0}$ for $a$ and for $\nu$.
-This will be used throughout this section. \end{Remark}
+\begin{Remarka} If we refine the subdivisions, we can always take a common sequence of stopping times $(\tau_n)_{n\geq0}$ and common sets $(E_i^n)_{i \geq 1,n\geq0}$ for $a$ and for $\nu$.
+This will be used throughout this section. \end{Remarka}

 The form for $a$ and $\nu$ in Definition \ref{sep} is directly inspired by the so-called property of stability by concatenation and by bifurcation in the theory of stochastic control.
-As shown for instance in \cite{elk}, \cite{elkarjean} or \cite{bt} (see Remark $3.1$), this property of control processes is tailor-made to be able to retrieve the dynamic programming principle, and is somehow the minimal stability property that must be verified.
+As shown, for instance, in \cite{elk,elkarjean} or \cite{bt} (see Remark~3.1), this property of control processes is tailor-made to be able to retrieve the dynamic programming principle, and is somehow the minimal stability property that must be verified.
 In our case, 2BSDEJs can be seen formally as a weak version of a stochastic control problem for which the controls are $a$ and $\nu$, and we will see below that the set of probably measures we will consider will have this stability property.
-This will be important for us in Proposition $4.2$ of our accompanying paper \cite{kpz}, where we recover the dynamic programming principle.
+This will be important for us in Proposition~4.2 of our accompanying paper \cite{kpz}, where we recover the dynamic programming principle.

+The following proposition generalizes Proposition 4.11 of \cite {stz3} and shows that a separable class of coefficients inherits the ``good'' properties of its generating class.